purescript-contrib/purescript-affjax/README.md

     Right json -> log $ "POST /api response: " <> J.stringify json
 ```

-See the module documentation for a full list of these helpers and their variations.
+See the [main module documentation](https://pursuit.purescript.org/packages/purescript-affjax/docs/Affjax) for a full list of these helpers and their variations.

+## Error handling

+There are two ways an Affjax request can fail: there's either some problem with the request itself, or the result that comes back is not as expected.

+For the first case, these errors will be things like the URL being invalid or the server not existing, and will occur in the `Aff` error channel.
+The [`try`](https://pursuit.purescript.org/packages/purescript-aff/docs/Effect.Aff#v:try) function can lift these errors out of the error channel so the result of a request becomes `Aff (Either Error (Response _))`.

+The latter case occurs when we did get a response for the request, but the result that came back could not be handled in the way that was expected.
+In these situations the `body` value of the `Response` will be a `Left` value with the error message describing what went wrong.

 ## Module documentation